akummins/softwareprojectfall2020/README.md

 1. [Cat Fact](https://alexwohlbruck.github.io/cat-facts/docs/)

 ## Running the App
-Once the necesary packages are installed, the app can be run as normal in command line.
-To run the app, clone our repository to your computer, and open it in command line, and run `flask run`.
-A message should pop up stating that the app is running at an address locally on your device.
+Once the necessary packages are installed, the app can be run as normal in the command line.
+To run the app, clone our repository to your computer, and open it in the command line, and run `flask run`.
+A message should appear stating that the app is running at an address locally on your device.

 __Created by Allyson Kummins and Blake Samper (2020)__